docker-archive/dcus-hol-2017/docker-networking/README.md

 All networks created with the *bridge* driver are based on a Linux bridge (a.k.a. a virtual switch).

 Install the `brctl` command and use it to list the Linux bridges on your Docker host.
+You can do this by running `sudo apt-get install bridge-utils` on **node0-a**.

 ```
 $ sudo apt-get install bridge-utils
 ```

-Then, list the bridges on your Docker host.
+Then, list the bridges on your Docker host, by running `brctl show` on **node0-a**.

 ```
 $ brctl show